pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 > **Tip:**
 >
-> After your TiDB Cloud cluster is created, and before importing your data or connecting to a client, you can run queries instantly on TiDB Cloud.
-Click **Playground** to have a try.
+> After your TiDB Cloud cluster is created, and before importing your data or connecting to a client, you can click **Playground** to run queries instantly on TiDB Cloud.
 Playground contains a pre-loaded dataset of GitHub events.

 </div>